 A. If you wear your HF1, HF2 and HF3 belt holster daily, the lining will make it last about 50% longer because of the added rigidity.
 Otherwise, it's desirable, but not necessary.
 This does not apply to other holsters, which do not benefit from lining.

 Q. Does Tucker recommend carrying a defensive pistol with a light attached to an accessory rail?

 A. Tucker says, "If you're on a SWAT team, go for it.
 If not, your pistol is a quick-response tool for a sudden and extreme self-defense situation.
 If you have a light on the gun, you may find it distracting enough to slow down your response."
-(YMMV-Have your pistol your way.)

 Q. Do you make small-of-the-back holsters?